Ellis Gatewood Elliott, Founder and Artistic Consultant

 Tierney Rowe – Ballet, Contemporary Ballet and Pointe

 Mrs. Rowe is teaching fourth grade at Washington Elementary in Mount Vernon.
 She has a major in elementary education and minor in the dance program at the University of Iowa.
 She grew up in Crystal Lake, IL where she studied Ballet, Jazz and Modern at the Judith Svalander School of Ballet for three years.
 She also studied with the Joffery School of Ballet of New York in 2008 and the Joffrey Dance Academy in Chicago in 2009.
 Her experience includes several performances in the Nutcracker with the Judith Svalander School of Ballet, Joffrey School of Ballet and the City Ballet of Iowa in 2012.
-She has also performed in the University of Iowa Dance Gala in 2011.
+She also performed in the 2011 University of Iowa Dance Gala.
 Mrs. Rowe also taught at the University of Iowa Youth Ballet Program.
 During her study of dance she also learned Irish Step and is able teach this dance discipline.

 Trude Elliott – Owner and Administrator

 Trude and her husband Rick own and operate the First Street Community Center that includes Dance Arts Iowa.
 Trude is the administrator for Dance Arts Iowa.
 Any comments, questions or concerns should be addressed to Trude.
 The contact information is 319.558.9202 or email@example.com.